sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 ![image14.png](https://cdn.ruse.tech/imgs/ecs-attack-methods/tweet.png)

 I find this a little bit concerning as I'm sure a lot of people don't realize this and they might only restrict ECS run tasks but allow other users to use SSM start sessions.
-Indirectly if you have an SSM start session you could get a shell on any container which supports commands to be run on it.
+Indirectly if you have an SSM start session you could get a shell on any container that supports commands to be run on it.

 ## Privilege Escalation